Viol2000/hao-ai-lab.github.io/content/blogs/lookaheadreasoning/index.md

 A key observation is LR’s strong ability to preserve task accuracy.
 Across all benchmarks, LR achieves accuracies within a narrow margin of the target model’s autoregressive baseline—ranging from **1.0% above to 2.1% below**, demonstrating the semantic fidelity of step-level speculation.

 In terms of efficiency, LR alone achieves speedups ranging from 1.04X to 1.71X, depending on the dataset and model combination.
 When combined with token-level speculative decoding (SD), the speedup is further amplified, achieving up to 2.11X total acceleration.
-These results confirm that LR offers substantial throughput gains with minimal degradation in accuracy, and is complementary to existing token-level approaches.
+These results confirm that LR offers substantial latency gains with minimal degradation in accuracy, and is complementary to existing token-level approaches.
 See more detailed analysis in our [paper](https://arxiv.org/abs/2506.19830).

 {{< image src="img/performance.png" alt="table" width="100%" title="Table 1: LR's Performance Across Datasets.
 Speedup is relative to the Autoregressive Decoding of the respective Target Model.">}}